Jared284/security-portfolio/labs/home-lab/06-reflections-and-improvements/README.md

 ### Key Insight

-Security analysts prioritize **frequency and repetition** of events rather than single authentication failures.
+Security analysts prioritize **frequency and repetition of events**, not single authentication failures.

-Pattern recognition becomes the foundation for brute-force detection.
+Aggregation by source IP makes brute-force behavior much easier to identify.

 ---